EM-Creations/ecoCart/README.md

 present them with real-time information concerning their organisation's product stock levels.

 The product further implements exclusive environmentally friendly features, encouraging
 their customers to make environmentally friendly choices.
-These include: highlighting the
+Including: highlighting the
-most environmentally friendly choices where: there are products which have multiple
-specifications and delivery options (at the checkout stage).
+most environmentally friendly delivery options (at the checkout stage).
 The application is also
 designed to run on low powered and low performance server hardware in order to help
 reduce the business' carbon footprint.